mtsknn/AutoHotkey/README.md

 #### Other special characters

-Below are the next four hotstrings that I use the most.
+Below are the next five hotstrings that I use the most.
 The "HTML entity" column
 is just for reference.